The Development of Wistow Mine

 After the Great Miners Strike, collieries closed at a very fast pace.
 As places became available at Selby, miners transferred from the Barnsley area.
 The colliery closures progressed and miners from many parts of the country transferred to the Selby Mines.
 This resulted in a huge mix of men, from different areas as diverse as Scotland, North East, Wales and the Kent Coalfield, all working in the Selby Mines.

-At Riccall the workforce changed from the late 1980s and men from Nostell, South Kirkby, Betteshanger, Askern, Sharlston and Prince of Wales all came to work at Riccall as the industry was decimated by the closures due to the government energy policies.
+At Riccall the workforce changed from the late 1980s and men from Nostell, South Kirkby, Betteshanger, Askern, Sharlston and Prince of Wales all came to work at Riccall as the industry was decimated by the closures due to the government energy policies and the ‘Dash for Gas’.

 The Robbins 193-214 TBM